-This year, it will take the average person 13 hours to fill in the required information on their annual tax return forms.1 One way to get through the process is to focus on the potential payoff—say, several thousand dollars in a refund, for one.
-Roughly two-thirds of filers got money back, and the average refund in 2023 was $2,903 according to the IRS.
+The IRS estimates that it will take the average person 13 hours to fill in the required information on their annual tax return forms.1 One way to get through the process is to focus on the potential payoff—say, several thousand dollars in a refund, for one.
+Roughly two-thirds of filers got money back, and the average refund for tax year 2023 was $3,004, according to the IRS.

 "We may associate taxes with losing or giving up money, but if we can change the narrative that we tell ourselves when it's time to file our taxes, from a negative to a positive, then we may be more motivated to file earlier," says Etinosa Agbonlahor, director of behavioral research at Fidelity.